 L'Arbre du Ténéré, known in English as the Tree of Ténéré, was a solitary acacia that was once considered the most isolated tree on Earth — the only one for over 400 kilometers.
-Standing there in the Sahara Desert, it had once been part of a lush and populated forest, but as fortunes changed and other trees disappeared, it stood alone in a barren desert, 120 miles from any other tree, an isolated landmark for caravan routes through the Ténéré region of the Sahara in northeast Niger for hundreds of years.
+Standing there in the Sahara Desert, it had once been part of a lush and populated forest, but as fortunes changed and other trees disappeared, it stood alone in a barren desert as an isolated landmark for caravan routes through the Ténéré region of the Sahara in northeast Niger for hundreds of years.
 The tree was so well known that it and the Arbre Perdu or 'Lost Tree' to the north are the only trees to be shown on a map at a scale of 1:4,000,000.

 The tree survived hundreds of years of desertification, until one day in 1973, a drunk truck driver struck it down.

 The Tenere region was not always a desert.
 During the prehistoric Carboniferous period it was a sea floor and later a tropical forest.
 Dinosaur roamed the region and it was once the hunting ground of a crocodile-like reptile nicknamed the SuperCroc.
 Tenere was inhabited by modern humans as long ago as the Paleolithic period some 60,000 years ago.
 They hunted wild animals and left evidence of their presence in the form of stone tools.
 During the Neolithic period about 10,000 years ago, ancient hunters created rock engravings and paintings that can still be found across the region.